cnsuhao/div2/course/homeworks/hw05/README.md

 ```

 ## rings.py
-In addition to just drawing the olympic rings, make sure they overlap properly.
+In addition to just drawing the Olympic rings, make sure they overlap properly.
 See the example image bellow.

 ## tictactoe.py